tcltk/tcl/doc/markdown/info.md

 : This option asks for the writable properties to be returned.
 Only readable or writable properties are returned, not both.

-**info class subclasses** *class* ?*pattern*?
+**info class subclasses** \fIclass\fR ?\fIpattern\fR?
-: This subcommand returns a list of direct subclasses of class *class*.
-If the optional *pattern* argument is present, it constrains the list of returned classes to those that match it according to the rules of **string match**.
+: This subcommand returns a list of direct subclasses of class \fIclass\fR.
+If the optional \fIpattern\fR argument is present, it constrains the list of returned classes to those that match it according to the rules of \fBstring match\fR.

-**info class superclasses** *class*
+**info class superclasses** \fIclass\fR
-: This subcommand returns a list of direct superclasses of class *class* in inheritance precedence order.
+: This subcommand returns a list of direct superclasses of class \fIclass\fR in inheritance precedence order.

-**info class variables** *class* ?**-private**?
+**info class variables** \fIclass\fR ?\fB-private\fR?
-: This subcommand returns a list of all variables that have been declared for the class named *class* (i.e. that are automatically present in the class's methods, constructor and destructor).
-If the **-private** option is given, this lists the private variables declared instead.
+: This subcommand returns a list of all variables that have been declared for the class named \fIclass\fR (i.e. that are automatically present in the class's methods, constructor and destructor).
+If the \fB-private\fR option is given, this lists the private variables declared instead.

 ## Object introspection

-The following *subcommand* values are supported by **info object**:
+The following \fIsubcommand\fR values are supported by \fBinfo object\fR:

-**info object call** *object method*
+**info object call** \fIobject method\fR
-: Returns a description of the method implementations that are used to provide *object*'s implementation of *method*.
-This consists of a list of lists of four elements, where each sublist consists of a word that describes the general type of method implementation (being one of **method** for an ordinary method, **filter** for an applied filter, **private** for a private method, and **unknown** for a method that is invoked as part of unknown method handling), a word giving the name of the particular method invoked (which is always the same as *method* for the **method** type, and "**unknown**" for the **unknown** type), a word giving what defined the method (the fully qualified name of the class, or the literal string **object** if the method implementation is on an instance), and a word describing the type of method implementation (see **info object methodtype**).
+: Returns a description of the method implementations that are used to provide \fIobject\fR's implementation of \fImethod\fR.
+This consists of a list of lists of four elements, where each sublist consists of a word that describes the general type of method implementation (being one of \fBmethod\fR for an ordinary method, \fBfilter\fR for an applied filter, \fBprivate\fR for a private method, and \fBunknown\fR for a method that is invoked as part of unknown method handling), a word giving the name of the particular method invoked (which is always the same as \fImethod\fR for the \fBmethod\fR type, and "**unknown**" for the \fBunknown\fR type), a word giving what defined the method (the fully qualified name of the class, or the literal string \fBobject\fR if the method implementation is on an instance), and a word describing the type of method implementation (see \fBinfo object methodtype\fR).
-    Note that there is no inspection of whether the method implementations actually use **next** to transfer control along the call chain, and the call chains that this command files do not actually contain private methods.
+    Note that there is no inspection of whether the method implementations actually use \fBnext\fR to transfer control along the call chain, and the call chains that this command files do not actually contain private methods.

-**info object class** *object* ?*className*?
+**info object class** \fIobject\fR ?\fIclassName\fR?
-: If *className* is not given, this subcommand returns class of the *object* object.
-If *className* is present, this subcommand returns a boolean value indicating whether the *object* is of that class.
+: If \fIclassName\fR is not given, this subcommand returns class of the \fIobject\fR object.
+If \fIclassName\fR is present, this subcommand returns a boolean value indicating whether the \fIobject\fR is of that class.

-**info object creationid** *object*
+**info object creationid** \fIobject\fR
-: Returns the unique creation identifier for the *object* object.
+: Returns the unique creation identifier for the \fIobject\fR object.
 This creation identifier is unique to the object (within a Tcl interpreter) and cannot be controlled at object creation time or altered afterwards.
     *Implementation note:* the creation identifier is used to generate unique identifiers associated with the object, especially for private variables.

-**info object definition** *object method*
+**info object definition** \fIobject method\fR
-: This subcommand returns a description of the definition of the method named *method* of object *object*.
-The definition is described as a two element list; the first element is the list of arguments to the method in a form suitable for passing to another call to **proc** or a method definition, and the second element is the body of the method.
+: This subcommand returns a description of the definition of the method named \fImethod\fR of object \fIobject\fR.
+The definition is described as a two element list; the first element is the list of arguments to the method in a form suitable for passing to another call to \fBproc\fR or a method definition, and the second element is the body of the method.

-**info object filters** *object*
+**info object filters** \fIobject\fR
 : This subcommand returns the list of filter methods set on the object.

-**info object forward** *object method*
+**info object forward** \fIobject method\fR
-: This subcommand returns the argument list for the method forwarding called *method* that is set on the object called *object*.
+: This subcommand returns the argument list for the method forwarding called \fImethod\fR that is set on the object called \fIobject\fR.

-**info object isa** *category object* ?*arg*?
+**info object isa** \fIcategory object\fR ?\fIarg\fR?
-: This subcommand tests whether an object belongs to a particular category, returning a boolean value that indicates whether the *object* argument meets the criteria for the category.
+: This subcommand tests whether an object belongs to a particular category, returning a boolean value that indicates whether the \fIobject\fR argument meets the criteria for the category.
 The supported categories are:

-**info object isa class** *object*
+**info object isa class** \fIobject\fR
-: This returns whether *object* is a class (i.e. an instance of **oo::class** or one of its subclasses).
+: This returns whether \fIobject\fR is a class (i.e. an instance of \fBoo::class\fR or one of its subclasses).

-**info object isa metaclass** *object*
+**info object isa metaclass** \fIobject\fR
-: This returns whether *object* is a class that can manufacture classes (i.e. is **oo::class** or a subclass of it).
+: This returns whether \fIobject\fR is a class that can manufacture classes (i.e. is \fBoo::class\fR or a subclass of it).

-**info object isa mixin** *object class*
+**info object isa mixin** \fIobject class\fR
-: This returns whether *class* is directly mixed into *object*.
+: This returns whether \fIclass\fR is directly mixed into \fIobject\fR.

-**info object isa object** *object*
+**info object isa object** \fIobject\fR
-: This returns whether *object* really is an object.
+: This returns whether \fIobject\fR really is an object.

-**info object isa typeof** *object class*
+**info object isa typeof** \fIobject class\fR
-: This returns whether *class* is the type of *object* (i.e. whether *object* is an instance of *class* or one of its subclasses, whether direct or indirect).
+: This returns whether \fIclass\fR is the type of \fIobject\fR (i.e. whether \fIobject\fR is an instance of \fIclass\fR or one of its subclasses, whether direct or indirect).

-**info object methods** *object* ?*option...*?
+**info object methods** \fIobject\fR ?\fIoption...\fR?
-: This subcommand returns a list of all public (i.e. exported) methods of the object called *object*.
-Any of the following *option*s may be given, controlling exactly which method names are returned:
+: This subcommand returns a list of all public (i.e. exported) methods of the object called \fIobject\fR.
+Any of the following \fIoption\fRs may be given, controlling exactly which method names are returned:

 **-all**
-: If the **-all** flag is given, and the **-scope** flag is not given, the list of methods will include those methods defined not just by the object, but also by the object's class and mixins, plus the superclasses of those classes.
+: If the \fB-all\fR flag is given, and the \fB-scope\fR flag is not given, the list of methods will include those methods defined not just by the object, but also by the object's class and mixins, plus the superclasses of those classes.

 **-private**
-: If the **-private** flag is given, and the **-scope** flag is not given, the list of methods will also include the non-exported methods of the object (and classes, if **-all** is also given).
+: If the \fB-private\fR flag is given, and the \fB-scope\fR flag is not given, the list of methods will also include the non-exported methods of the object (and classes, if \fB-all\fR is also given).
 Note that this naming is an unfortunate clash with true private methods; this option name is retained for backward compatibility.

-**-scope** *scope*
+**-scope** \fIscope\fR
-: Returns a list of all methods on *object* that have the given visibility *scope*.
-When this option is supplied, both the **-all** and **-private** options are ignored.
-The valid values for *scope* are:
+: Returns a list of all methods on \fIobject\fR that have the given visibility \fIscope\fR.
+When this option is supplied, both the \fB-all\fR and \fB-private\fR options are ignored.
+The valid values for \fIscope\fR are:

 **public**
-: Only methods with *public* scope (i.e., callable from anywhere) are to be returned.
+: Only methods with \fIpublic\fR scope (i.e., callable from anywhere) are to be returned.

 **unexported**
-: Only methods with *unexported* scope (i.e., only callable via **my**) are to be returned.
+: Only methods with \fIunexported\fR scope (i.e., only callable via \fBmy\fR) are to be returned.

 **private**
-: Only methods with *private* scope (i.e., only callable from within this object's instance methods) are to be returned.
+: Only methods with \fIprivate\fR scope (i.e., only callable from within this object's instance methods) are to be returned.

-**info object methodtype** *object method*
+**info object methodtype** \fIobject method\fR
-: This subcommand returns a description of the type of implementation used for the method named *method* of object *object*.
-When the result is **method**, further information can be discovered with **info object definition**, and when the result is **forward**, further information can be discovered with **info object forward**.
+: This subcommand returns a description of the type of implementation used for the method named \fImethod\fR of object \fIobject\fR.
+When the result is \fBmethod\fR, further information can be discovered with \fBinfo object definition\fR, and when the result is \fBforward\fR, further information can be discovered with \fBinfo object forward\fR.

-**info object mixins** *object*
+**info object mixins** \fIobject\fR
-: This subcommand returns a list of all classes that have been mixed into the object named *object*.
+: This subcommand returns a list of all classes that have been mixed into the object named \fIobject\fR.

-**info object namespace** *object*
+**info object namespace** \fIobject\fR
-: This subcommand returns the name of the internal namespace of the object named *object*.
+: This subcommand returns the name of the internal namespace of the object named \fIobject\fR.

-**info object properties** *object* ?*options...*
+**info object properties** \fIobject\fR ?\fIoptions...\fR
-: This subcommand returns a sorted list of properties defined on the object named *object*.
-The *options* define exactly which properties are returned:
+: This subcommand returns a sorted list of properties defined on the object named \fIobject\fR.
+The \fIoptions\fR define exactly which properties are returned:

 **-all**
 : With this option, the properties from the class, superclasses and mixins of the object are also returned.